Geology Site Account

 Brief description of site:

 Elm Grove is a development of flats and bungalows for older persons which were built on land which was formerly the rear garden of a large property in Audley Road, also called Elm Grove (later known as Walden Grove) which has long since been demolished.
 Against the eastern flint boundary wall is a small structure built as a summer house or grotto in the former garden.
 The summer house is remarkable as it is built almost entirely from erratic boulders brought to Essex by an ice sheet during the Ice Age.
+The largest boulder of all is a giant Hertfordshire puddingstone 2.6 x 1.2 x 0.8 metres (8.5 x 4 x 2.5 feet) in size, which may be the largest puddingstone boulder in Essex.

 Access only available by arrangement with the Elm Grove Estate Manager.